-This is why we recommend making sure you are a good candidate before getting a car title loan; not everyone who simply meets the requirements is a good candidate.
+This is why we recommend making sure you are a good candidate before getting a car title loan; not everyone who simply meets the requirements is necessarily a good candidate.
 This can be for a number of reasons.

 Title Loans are not for Everyone